CWestBlue/2d-gaming/README.md

 ### Installing
 1. Run npm instll 2d-gaming
-2. Import { TwoDGaming } from '2d-gaming'; Into your module
+2. Import { TwoDGamingModule } from '2d-gaming'; Into your module
 3. Import { GameAreaComponent, ObjectComponent } from '2d-gaming' into the file of your game.